Tunji17/actvt-docs/docs/remote-server/overview.md

 ### 4. Firewall Setup
 Configure firewalls based on your provider - see [Provider-Specific Guides](provider-guides/overview) for detailed firewall instructions.
+In proxy mode, do not expose port 4096 publicly; nginx proxies WSS at `/actvt` over 443.

 ### 5. [Provider-Specific Guides](provider-guides/overview)
 Specialized setup instructions for different cloud providers.